semasuka/Talk-to-your-PDF/README.md

 - User query processing with intent detection to ensure relevant and safe interactions.
 - Database storage of PDF embeddings for quick access and response generation.
 - Integration with Google Drive for secure and convenient file management.
+- Clean and intuitive interface

 ## Tech Stack

 - Python 3.8+
 - Streamlit for the web interface
-- OpenAI for embeddings and intent detection
+- OpenAI for embeddings and intent detection (using the moderation model) and response generation (using GPT-4 turbo)
 - PostgreSQL with Supabase for database management
+- pgvector PostgreSQL extension to handle vectors embedding
-- Google Drive API for file storage
+- Google Drive API for the PDF storage
 - Requests and Tempfile for handling HTTP requests and temporary file management
+- SQLAlchemy for connecting to the PostgreSQL database using Python to run SQL queries

 ## Quick Start